nilpunch/unity-prediction-rollback/README.md

 # unity-prediction-rollback - Work in progress

 Deterministic prediction-rollback netcode library for fast-paced games.

-Library does not reference Unity Engine, so it could be used in a regular C# project.

-P.S. currently, only samples references Unity Engine.
+UNSTABLE, DO NOT USE IN PRODUCTION.
+Stable version will come soon.

+Repository was reseted 28.01.2024.
+Previous version performs really well on memory consumption, but was awkward to work with and has many issues with CPU performance, and its structure is basically impossible to serialize.

 ## Goals

 1. Responsive controls with no delay
 2. Unlimited session length with late-joins
-3. Easy client-side coding with Unity (no ECS)
-4. Clean and simple OOP architecture
+3. Clean and simple architecture
-5. Cross-platform determinism
+4. Cross-platform determinism

-## Overview
+## Overview (before 28.01.2024)

 This is a **library**, not a framework.
 Thus, the user controls everything that happens.